mattyv/ilp_for/README.md

 done:
 ```

 So what can you do?
-Create a main loop + remainder pattern that checks bounds only once per block.
-But this is messy and error prone and looks ghastly:
+Create a main loop + remainder pattern that checks bounds only once per block?
+The compiler will give you nice machine code without the extra bounds checking, but this is messy and error prone and looks ghastly:

 ```cpp
 int sum = 0;